gregsgit/drupal_git_tools/README.md

     * note that if your post-receive hook does a checkout, that may mess up your permissions.
 * chmod -R 755 ~/public_html

+# Adding untracked files

+For a drupal site, it might be that files are uploaded via the drupal file manager.
+Sometimes you want to collect all the untracked files and add/stage them.

+* cd ~/public_html
+* ~/drupal\_git\_tools\gen-adds > ../adds.out
+* *remove lines from adds.out for files you do not want to add*
+* . ../adds.out
+* git commit -m 'added new files'
+* git pull ; git push ; etc.